Microsoft Excel for Data Analysis

 9. To complete the process, click OK

-10. Finally, you’ll obtain an excel spreadsheet with a simple linear regression model.
+10. Finally, you’ll obtain an Excel spreadsheet with a simple linear regression model.
 You can now evaluate the results.

-The R2 number, also known as the coefficient of determination, naturally indicates how well the regression model fits the data by measuring the proportion of variance in the dependent variable explained by the independent variable.
-Data analysis in Excel often involves closely examining the R2 value, a numerical representation that ranges from 0 to 1, with a higher number suggesting a better match between the model and the data.
-Additionally, the p-value, also known as the probability value, plays a crucial role in Excel tutorial.
+Additionally, the p-value, also known as the probability value, plays a crucial role in the Excel tutorial.
 This numeric measure ranges from 0 to 1 and provides insights into the significance of a test.
 Contrary to the R2 value, a smaller p-value is preferred, as it indicates a stronger likelihood of correlation between the dependent and independent variables.
 Understanding these metrics is essential for proficient data analysis in Excel.

 Dataset in Excel for Data Analysis